 Microsoft Stock: Current Prices and Summary

 In 2018 Microsoft regained its perch, lost in the 2000s, as the world’s most valuable stock.
 In November Microsoft’s stock price reached $850 billion and surpassed Apple.
 Comparing apples to oranges – these companies no longer get most of their revenues from the top two operating systems (Microsoft’s OS and Apple’s Mac) – is one way to value Microsoft’s diversification strategy.
 Microsoft gains only one-third of revenues from consumers today and two-thirds from its business products, while Apple is a consumer electronics and software company.
-If you want to invest in consumer PCs, invest in Apple shares.
+If you want to invest in consumer PCs, buy Apple stocks.

 Microsoft’s more diversified business makes it a safer stock.
 Although Apple has been more profitable, profitability alone does not tell you how much investors will pay for the stock.
 Since Apple is less diversified it is more vulnerable to the current consumer spending decline in China.
 When comparing the stock price of Microsoft with its peers in the enterprise software business, Microsoft’s price-to-earnings ratio is 26.1, below the industry average of 33.6.
 Microsoft’s stock is undervalued.
-Apple stock, on the other hand, is overvalued at a P/E ratio of 14.3 versus 13.5 for the consumer electronics industry.
+Apple stocks, on the other hand, is overvalued at a P/E ratio of 14.3 versus 13.5 for the consumer electronics industry.

 Also consider how much you will pay for each dollar of sales of Microsoft.
 Microsoft has a price-to-sales (P/S) ratio of 7.39 versus 3.29 for Apple.
 Although Apple sales growth declined in the most recent quarter and decelerated in 2018 over 2017.
 Microsoft sales growth increased in the most recent quarter and accelerated in 2018 over 2017.
 Analysts also have a much rosier sales growth outlook for Microsoft over the next two years at 12 percent.
 When looking behind the numbers at future growth potential, Microsoft is more fairly valued.